seanox/aspect-js/README.md

   non-visible components are removed from the DOM and only reinserted when used
 - Model View Controller (MVC) / Model View ViewModel (MVVM)
   supports view model binding and events
-- Sitemap for organizing the view into pages, faces and facets
+- Routing to organize the page into views
-  supports virtual paths and permission concepts
+  supports paths (routes), interceptors and permission concepts
 - Resource Bundle / Resource Messages
   internationalization (i18n), localization (l10n) and text outsourcing
 - NoSQL datasource based on XML